 If the ascendancy of dynamic pricing in this moment is surprising, it shouldn’t be, because Everett Rogers predicted it back in 1962.
 OK, Rogers’ prediction wasn’t specifically about dynamic pricing, in which daily prices are continually re-evaluated by an algorithm based on the latest data.
 But his Diffusion of Innovation theory, still studied in the social sciences almost 60 years later, predicts the conditions that are needed for an innovation to spread.
 In 2020, all of these conditions are coming true at once for dynamic pricing.

 Dynamic pricing for attractions was certainly a new innovation in August 2014 when I joined Digonex as VP of Product Development.
-Just a few months earlier, our client the Indianapolis Zoo became the first attraction in North America to switch to dynamic pricing and was already seeing great results.
+Just a few months earlier, our client became the first attraction in North America to switch to dynamic pricing and was already seeing great results.
 To understand how their success could be spread to other attractions, we examined Diffusion of Innovation theory.
 We learned that there are five main factors that determine the rate of adoption of an innovation:

 - Relative Advantage – This is the degree to which an innovation is seen as superior to what it replaces.
 It’s always been easy to illustrate the relative advantage of dynamic pricing.
 If an attraction has a static price that applies to every day, it is assuredly overpriced on some days and underpriced on others, compared to consumers’ willingness to pay.
 The truth that demand varies over time is already visible in attendance patterns; pricing to account for differences in demand over time seems too rational not to be a better approach.